Company and Contractor agree:

 Contractor will do the work described in each Statement of Work cosigned with Company under this agreement.
 Company will pay the fees described in the Statement of Work, and reimburse expenses that an executive officer of Company approves in writing, specifically, in advance.
 Contractor will bill Company for fees and expenses as described in the Statement of Work.

-Company will pay each correctly billed amount within of receiving the bill.
+Company will pay each correctly billed amount within fourteen calendar days of receiving the bill.

-Company will notify Contractor by e-mail of any suspected error in a bill within of receiving the bill.
+Company will notify Contractor by e-mail of any suspected error in a bill within fourteen calendar days of receiving the bill.
 If Company does not notify of an error in that time, Company will pay the billed amount.

-Company will pay Contractor interest on late bill payments, compounded monthly.
+Company will pay Contractor one percent interest on late bill payments, compounded monthly.
 If the law sets a lower maximum rate of late-payment interest, Company will pay that rate instead.

 If Company does not pay a bill on time, Contractor may notify Company by e-mail and stop work until all bills are paid.
 Stopping work in this way postpones all deadlines under this agreement for as long as work stops.
 Any recurring fees continue to add up.